 - They learn to understand and respect our common humanity; diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.

-Our Christmas Market took place on the 30th November.
+Our Christmas Market take place bi-annually.
 The markets involved students preparing all day to set up and sell items on their stalls.
 The stalls included cakes, Christmas decorations, Christmas canvas work, festive treats, Christmas cards, soft toys, clothing and bags, Reindeer dust, drinks, Raffles, our ‘Jolly Jars’ and a Tombola.
 We hope to develop a young enterprise team to work alongside the school council to produce goods to sell in the future.

-On Tuesday 13th November we held our Careers Fair.
+We hold our annual Careers Fair.
 The day gave students a chance to think about their future and what they would like to do once leaving school.
 We had visitors from all walks of business – The Army, Myerscough College of agriculture, Priestley College offering A levels and Diplomas in English and The Arts, Halton Borough Council, Riverside College, The Police and others.

 Halton Healthy day.

 External providers came into the school and delivered interactive sessions with our students.
-Year 7 completed sessions on Fizzy Drinks, Smoking, Alcohol, Mental Health and Cyberbullying.
+Year 7 complete sessions on Fizzy Drinks, Smoking, Alcohol, Mental Health and Cyberbullying.

 The Sandymoor Choir attended the ‘Gotta Sing’ event at the Brindley Theatre, Runcorn.